joelljones/Practice/responsive-design-browser-compatibility.md

 2. User agent stylesheets can be reset with a CSS reset stylesheet.

     - Create a reset.css file.

     - Copy and paste CSS reset rules into the reset.css file.

     - A popular CSS reset can be found [here](http://meyerweb.com/eric/tools/css/reset/).

-    ```
+    ```css
     /* http://meyerweb.com/eric/tools/css/reset/
        v2.0 | 20110126
        License: none (public domain)